Luís Cruls: Imperial Observatory

-Cruls would go on to publish a total thirty-five papers, monographs, and books on astronomy in his lifetime; the majority would be published in Comptes Rendus In 1879, Cruls was promoted to Assistant Astronomer, based both on his work at the Observatory and the high regard Liais had for Cruls' scientific capabilities.
+Cruls would go on to publish a total thirty-five papers, monographs, and books on astronomy in his lifetime; the majority would be published in Comptes Rendus In 1879, Cruls was promoted to Assistant Astronomer, based both on his work at the Observatory and the high regard Liais had for Cruls's scientific capabilities.

 On 12 February 1881, Cruls was naturalized as a Brazilian citizen by Emperor Dom Pedro II.
 Cruls took this opportunity to formally change his first name to "Luíz", the Brazilian form of "Louis" or "Luís".
 A few months later, Cruls's mentor Emmanuel Liais resigned, and Cruls was appointed as interim director of the Imperial Observatory.
 Liais had become worn down by public accusations of scientific incompetence and dishonesty from Manoel Pereira Reis (an astronomer he had dismissed as head of the Commission of the Empire General Charter in 1878) and returned to Cherbourg, France.
 However, Pereira Reis was to transfer his animosity to Cruls, and would remain a persistent critic of Cruls and the Observatory for the rest of his life.

-1882: Cruls' annus mirabilis
+1882: Cruls's annus mirabilis

-In his Biographical Encyclopedia of Astronomers, Thomas Hockey cites 1882 as Cruls' annus mirabilis.
+In his Biographical Encyclopedia of Astronomers, Thomas Hockey cites 1882 as Cruls's annus mirabilis.
 In that single year, Cruls co-discovered the Great Comet of 1882, led a Brazilian expedition in observations of the 1882 Transit of Venus, and received the Valz Prize from the French Academy of Sciences.

 Legacy

-In its obituary for Cruls, Nature cited Cruls' observations of the 1882 Transit of Venus at Punta Arenas as one of his most important achievements in astronomy.
+In its obituary for Cruls, Nature cited Cruls's observations of the 1882 Transit of Venus at Punta Arenas as one of his most important achievements in astronomy.
 In 1883, Cruls shared the Valz prize with English astronomer William Huggins for his work on spectral analysis of the Great Comet of 1882.

 Cruls Crater on Mars is named in his honor.
 The Cruls Islands in the southern Wilhelm Archipelago off the coast of the Antarctic Peninsula are also named for him, as is Refuge Astronomer Cruls, a Brazilian Antarctic summer base.
 Cruls was also honored on a Brazilian postage stamp in 1992 celebrating the centennial of the Cruls Commission.

+Asteroid 29298 Cruls is named after him.